ariard/lightning-rfc/12-offer-encoding.md

   - if it includes `paths`:
     - SHOULD ignore any invoice_request which does not use the path.
   - if it sets `vendor`:
-    - MUST set it to a valid UTF-8 string.
     - SHOULD set it to clearly identify the issuer of the invoice.
   - if it can supply more than one item for a single invoice
     - if the minimum quantity is more than 1: